alexpdev/MyGames/README.md

 # Games
-                           Simple Terminal or GUI games written for fun These are personal ongoing projects
+                           Simple Terminal or GUI games written for fun.
+                               These are personal ongoing projects.
-                             feel free to do what you like with them no contributions will be accepted
+                             Feel free to do what you like with them.

+                               No contributions will be accepted.